Mixture of Kernels and Iterated Semidirect Product of Diffeomorphisms Groups: Conclusion and outlook

 \section{Conclusion and outlook}

 In this paper, we have extended the mixture of kernels presented in \cite{Risser_MK} to the continuous setting and we have given a variational interpretation of the matching problem.
 In particular, we have shown that the approaches presented in \cite{SommerKernelBundle1,SommerKernelBundle2} and the mixture of kernels of \cite{Risser_MK} are equivalent.
-Motivated by the mathematical development of the multi-scale approach to group of diffeomorphisms, we have extended the semi-direct product result of \cite{Bruveris_MK} to a finite number of scales and also to a continuum of scales.
-Developing statistics in a multi-scale framework for the initial momentum is encouraged by previous results on the statistical use of each scales in \cite{RisserMICCAI}.
-To this aim, it would be very interesting question to obtain results about the sparsity of the scales used in the mixture of kernels in order to improve the statistical power on the initial momentum.
-In analogy with \cite{NIPS2009_0879} but from the image registration point of view, \cite{Risser_MK} tends to favor a non-sparse description of the scales, which tends towards the continuum of scales.
-In this direction, a more theoretical approach to learning the parameters involved in the mixture of kernels still needs to be developed.
+Motivated by the mathematical development of the multi-scale approach to group of diffeomorphisms, we have extended the semidirect product result of \cite{Bruveris_MK} to more than two discrete scales and also to a continuum of scales.
+In simulations on both synthetic and biological images, we have shown that the extracted diffeomorphisms at each separate scale reveal very interesting information on the structure of the final diffeomorphism.